The best pH meter to test soil conditions

 Our testing team independently researches, tests, and recommends the best products to help keep your houseplants absolutely thriving.
 Learn more about our testing and review process here.

-In this guide, we recommend the best pH meter for a variety of growing scenarios, from digital pH meters to good, old-fashioned manual pH test strips and combo meters that track temperature as well as pH.
+In this guide, we recommend the best soil pH testers for a variety of growing scenarios, whether tending to indoor plants or growing cannabis.
+We include it all, from digital pH meters to good, old-fashioned manual pH testers, test strips and combo meters that track temperature as well as pH.

 Here’s what we recommend:

-1. Best overall pH meter: Apera Instruments pH 20 Waterproof pH Tester Kit
+1. Best soil pH tester overall: Apera Instruments pH 20 Waterproof pH Tester Kit

 apera waterproof ph tester